Participate in a public Commission hearing

 Observe or actively participate

 The Commission may also accommodate participation in its proceedings by teleconference or videoconference.
-Arrangements for remote participation should be made through the Commission Secretariat.
+Arrangements for remote participation must be made through the Commission Registry.

 Request to participate

 - the date and subject of the hearing